ercshieh/GetCleanDataCourseProject/README.md

 Make sure you unzip the file and that the working directory has the "UCI HAR Dataset" folder.

+I've also included a CodeBook.md that gives more information about the generated tidy dataset file.

 Besides that, it's a pretty simple script where I've included comments.